PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis

 \textbf{Entity role judgment.} After the program context for the entity $e_i$ has been synthesized, \agent determines the role of the current entity $e_i$ in the incident: whether $e_i$ is the root cause (primary cause of failure), a symptom, or unrelated.
 The role is inferred by a language model $\mathcal{M}$ conditioned on a prompt $\psi_{j}$ that composes observability ($c_i$) and program context ($C_P$) into a reasoning prompt for the LLM $\mathcal{M}$, \ie, $J = \mathcal{M}(\psi_j(c_i, C_P))$, where $J$ is one of \{\textsc{Primary failure}, \textsc{Symptom only}, or \textsc{Unrelated}\}.
 The model returns both the categorical judgment $J$ and its natural language reasoning ($I_{e_i}$) with evidence grounded in both observability and program context ($c_i$ and $C_P$). $I_{e_i}$ is then appended to the global investigation narrative $I = I \cup I_{e_i}$ used in subsequent investigation.

-\textbf{Investigation queue update.}~The entity investigation queue $Q$ is then expanded to include new entities that are: (a) dependees of the current focal entity, and/or (b) suggested by the LLM based on the focal entity's RCA decision.
-For (a), \agent enqueues all unvisited dependees (i.e., cloud entities on which $e_i$ depends) according to the \sgraph $G_C$, denoted as $Q_{G_C} = G_C.\texttt{getDependees}(e_i)$.
-For (b), \agent prompts the LLM $\mathcal{M}$ using the entity-queuing prompt $\psi_Q$ to identify up to $k$ additional entities\footnote{We set $k=3$ in our implementation; however, we did not observe the LLM selecting more than two entities.} from $G_C$.
+\textbf{Investigation queue update.}~The entity investigation queue $Q$ is then expanded to include new entities that are (1) dependees of the current focal entity, and/or (2) suggested by the LLM based on the focal entity's RCA decision.
+For (1), \agent enqueues all unvisited dependees of $e_i$ according to the \sgraph $G_C$, denoted by $Q_{G_C} = G_C.\texttt{getDependees}(e_i)$, where each dependee is a cloud entity on which $e_i$ depends.
+For (2), \agent prompts the LLM $\mathcal{M}$ using the entity-queuing prompt $\psi_Q$ to identify up to $k$ additional entities\footnote{We set \(k=3\) in our implementation; however, across all evaluation runs, the LLM selected at most two entities.} from $G_C$.